taskcontrols/py-taskcontrol/docs/users/getting-started.md

 * Access read-only contexts and results of middlewares/tasks
 * Allows merging two instances of task controls with namespace clash handling
 * Run instance, shared, and mix of tasks (individual or all groups)
-* Allows working with Logging, Sockets, Events, Queues, Publisher-Subscriber Architectures, etc
+* Allows working with Logging, Sockets, Events, Queues, etc
+* Allows working with Publisher-Subscriber Architectures, Client-Agent Architectures, Webhooks
 * In-Development:
     * Allows support for / working with Concurrency
     * Allows working with Commands & Scripts (T), SSH (T), etc